carrot-kpi/contracts/CONTRIBUTING.md

 ### Deploying

-In order to deploy the whole platform to a given network you can run the following command from the root of the project:
+In order to deploy the whole platform to a given network you can go ahead and create a .env.<NETWORK_NAME> file exporting 3 env variables:

 ```
-FOUNDRY_PROFILE=production forge script --broadcast --slow --private-key PRIVATE_KEY --fork-url RPC_ENDPOINT --sig 'run(address)' ./scripts/Deploy.sol FEE_RECEIVER
+export PRIVATE_KEY=""
+export RPC_ENDPOINT=""
+export FEE_RECEIVER=""
 ```

-the values to pass are:
+brief explainer of the env variables:

 - `PRIVATE_KEY`: the private key related to the account that will perform the deployment.